British Seahorse Survey

 In 2008, both British seahorses were protected as named species under the Wildlife and Countryside Act (1981 as amended) as a direct result of our survey work and the WSD.
 This was as a result and the hard work of, the 5,000+ volunteers who have helped us since the start of the survey.
 We owe them a massive vote of thanks for all their hard work.

 Another achievement was the banning, in 2010 of the use of flash photography on welfare grounds.
-After 47 years of experience, we knew flash photography is harmful and can kill seahorses.
+After 47 years of experience, we knew flash photography is harmful and could kill seahorses.

 It is now illegal to kill, take or disturb seahorses in British waters.
 The habitat where seahorses are found is also protected which means that if you find a seahorse in a seagrass bed, that seagrass bed is protected.
 This is good news for the seahorses and other species that live there.